Patrice Bergeron

-Patrice Bergeron-Cleary (born July 24, 1985) is a Canadian former professional ice hockey centre who played 19 seasons in the National Hockey League, all with the Boston Bruins.
+Patrice Bergeron-Cleary (born July 24, 1985) is a Canadian former professional ice hockey centre who played 19 seasons in the National Hockey League (NHL), all with the Boston Bruins.
 He served as team captain from 2021 until his retirement in 2023.
-Bergeron played junior hockey with the Acadie–Bathurst Titan of the Quebec Major Junior Hockey League (QMJHL) for one full season before being selected 45th overall by the Bruins in the 2003 NHL Entry Draft.
+Bergeron played junior hockey with the Acadie–Bathurst Titan of the Quebec Major Junior Hockey League (QMJHL) for one full season before being selected 45th overall by the Bruins in the 2003 NHL entry draft.
 He made the immediate jump from junior to the NHL after his draft and joined the Bruins in the 2003–04 season.
 In international play, Bergeron competed for Canada and won gold medals at the 2004 World Championships, 2005 World Junior Championships, 2010 Winter Olympics, 2012 Spengler Cup, and 2014 Winter Olympics.
 Bergeron is a member of the Triple Gold Club after winning the Stanley Cup with Boston in 2011.
-He scored two goals, including the Stanley Cup-winning goal, in Game 7 against the Vancouver Canucks.
+He scored two goals, including the Stanley Cup-winning goal, in game seven against the Vancouver Canucks.

 Known for his two-way abilities, Bergeron is a six-time winner of the Frank J. Selke Trophy, awarded annually to the NHL forward with the best defensive skills, the most in NHL history.
 His 12 nominations are also an NHL record.
 He is regarded as one of the premier two-way forwards in NHL history.
+He was inducted into the IIHF Hall of Fame in 2026, and is set to be inducted into the Hockey Hall of Fame.

+Early life

+Patrice Bergeron-Cleary was born on July 24, 1985, in L'Ancienne-Lorette, a suburb of Quebec City, to his parents Gérard Cleary and Sylvie Bergeron.
+He is of Irish descent on his father’s side and French Canadian from his mother.
+Although his legal surname is Bergeron-Cleary, it was truncated to Bergeron for simplicity.
+Bergeron grew up alongside his older brother Guillaume in his hometown of L'Ancienne-Lorette, Quebec, and was a Quebec Nordiques fan in his youth.
+Growing up Bergeron was mostly an A and AA player throughout his minor hockey days.

 Playing career

 Minor hockey

-Bergeron grew up in his hometown of L'Ancienne-Lorette, Quebec, and was a Quebec Nordiques fan in his youth.
-Bergeron was mostly an A and AA player throughout his minor hockey days.
 He played in the 1998 and 1999 Quebec International Pee-Wee Hockey Tournaments with a minor ice hockey team from Sainte-Foy, Quebec City.
 He was drafted in the fifth round of the 2001 QMJHL Draft out of AAA Bantam hockey with the Sainte-Foy Gouverneurs.
 The following year, he played A hockey for the Séminaire St-François Blizzard before reporting to the Acadie-Bathurst Titan of the Quebec Major Junior Hockey League.